-Information regarding the misuse and abuse of alcohol and drugs can be found in the student center near the entrance or by contacting the counseling office in the student services office.
+Information regarding the misuse and abuse of alcohol and drugs can be found by contacting the Counseling Office located in the Student Success Center.

 STATEMENT/GUIDELINES REGARDING AIDS

 In response to the epidemic of infection with Human Immunodeficiency Virus (HIV), which causes the Acquired Immunodeficiency Syndrome (AIDS), Kirtland Community College has adopted these guidelines based upon the recommendation of the American College Health Association.